DeveloperZo/eligibility-poc/docs/ARCHITECTURE.md

   - v1.0.0 (2024-11-01): Initial architecture documentation
 ---

-This document defines the comprehensive technical architecture, design principles, and architectural decisions for the Eligibility Rule Management System.
+This document defines the comprehensive technical architecture, design principles, and architectural decisions for the benefit plan Management System.

 ## System Architecture Overview